 - Wong appears during the climax of Avengers: Endgame, helping Strange teleport the various Marvel teams to the destroyed Avengers Compound and leading the sorcerers of Kamar Taj to the final stand against Thanos' army.

-Wong appears an NPC, voiced by Michael Hagiwara.
+- Wong appears an NPC in Marvel Ultimate Alliance, voiced by Michael Hagiwara.

 - Wong appears as a playable character in Marvel Future Fight.

 - Wong appears as a playable character in Marvel Avengers Academy, voiced by Nicholas Andrew Louie.